ListnPlay/charts/druid/README.md

 for details on the deep storage config options for GCP, Azure, etc.

-To install the Druid Chart into your Kubernetes cluster:
+To install the Druid Chart into your `bi` namespace of your Kubernetes cluster:

 ```bash
 helm install --namespace "bi" --name "druid" featurefm/druid -f my-values.yaml